Sulaiman001/environmental-impact/README.md

 # environmental-impact

-The environmental application is a configuration of ArcGIS for Server and a JavaScript application that allows the public and individuals within an organization to determine potential impacts of development on the natural environment.
+The environmental impact application is a configuration of ArcGIS for Server and a JavaScript application that allows the public and individuals within an organization to determine potential impacts of development on the natural environment.

 ![Image of Environmental Impact](environmental-impact.png "Environmental Impact")